LORNA I HARRIS

 Lorna I. Harris, PhD MCIEEM

-For ~20 years in both the UK and Canada, I have worked to improve our scientific understanding of wetlands and peatlands and used this knowledge to inform and promote the protection, restoration, and stewardship of these important freshwater ecosystems.
+For ~20 years in both the UK and Canada, I have worked to improve our scientific understanding of wetlands and peatlands and used this knowledge to inform and promote the protection, restoration, and stewardship of these important carbon-rich freshwater ecosystems.
 In the UK I completed a BSc at Durham University and an MSc at Newcastle University.
 After working in Scotland for the Scottish Environment Protection Agency for ~6 years, I moved to Canada to complete my PhD research at McGill University.
-I have stayed in Canada, working on postdoctoral research at McMaster University and then the University of Alberta before establishing and leading a new program for peatlands at Wildlife Conservation Society Canada.
-I am currently working as an independent consultant on various peatland projects and issues, providing expert advice and support to collaborators and partners.
+I have stayed in Canada, working on postdoctoral research at McMaster University and then the University of Alberta before establishing and leading a new national program for peatlands at Wildlife Conservation Society Canada.
+I am currently working as an independent researcher and consultant on various peatland projects and initiatives, providing expert advice and support to collaborators and partners.
 I am also exploring more creative initiatives (e.g., highlighting science through art) to raise awareness of the importance of peatlands and nature to people.

 Effectively communicating science to a wide range of audiences is critical for policy impact and actions, and I am always happy to talk about peatlands!
 You can find links to TV interviews and documentaries, radio and podcast interviews, and various media articles featuring my work on this site.